libretro/docs/docs/library/ep128emu.md

 ## BIOS

 Following "BIOS" files are used for emulation.
-Note: in usual 8-bit terms, these are "ROM"s as they contain the original machine's read-only memory dumps.
+Note: in usual 8-bit home computer terms, these are "ROM"s as they contain the original machine's read-only memory dumps.

 From version 1.1.0, external BIOS files are optional.